Interested in becoming a Psychologist but not sure what the job involves?

 Psychologist practices are highly regulated in Australia, requiring candidates to complete at least 6 years of education and training before being accredited under the Psychology Board of Australia.

-While Psychologists do deliver mental health treatment, they often do so with psychological treatments such as talk therapy, interviews and surveys but cannot prescribe medication.
 Psychologists deal with the more common psychological disorders such as behavioural issues, depression, anxiety and ADHD that can be treated effectively with psychological treatment.

 To see a psychologist, you don’t really need a referral from your GP, but you can as part of a Mental Health Treatment Plan.